 "Wildfire continues to exact a tragic and financial toll on our state," says Carole Walker, Executive Director of the Rocky Mountain Insurance Information Association.
-"But insurance catastrophe adjusters have been on the ground since the first evacuation notice, and the industry is prepared over the long-term to help impacted residents recover and communities rebuild.
-The industry has many resources available to help Coloradans work through the claims settlement process."
+"But insurance catastrophe adjusters were on the ground since the first Black Forest evacuation notice, and insurers have spent the past year helping impacted residents recover and communities rebuild."

 Wildfire & Insurance Background:

 Last year's Black Forest Fire is a tragic reminder that we need to be financially prepared when disaster strikes.
 From the current flood threat to the state's recent hail storms, Coloradans need to be insurance ready for wildfire and severe weather season!
 RMIIA offers this insurance checklist:

 Insurance is something most people don't even want to think about until they need it the most.
 But, understanding what is and isn't covered in your homeowners insurance policy can mean the difference of being able to rebuild your home and replace your personal belongings.
 Homeowners need to do annual insurance policy "check ups" to make sure they keep up with local building costs and have adjusted their coverage to include home remodeling and additions.
 If you don't have replacement coverage, consider spending a few extra dollars for coverage that helps pay for the cost of replacing the damaged property without deduction for depreciation.
 Ask about endorsements for "ordinance & law" coverage to help keep up with costs of new building codes and ordinance changes.
 Consider purchasing a separate flood insurance policy since flooding is excluded from all standard homeowners and renters policies.